Chart Color Schemes

 Income metrics place the area in the bottom 10% of locations nationally according to AreaSearch analysis

-Svensson Heights - Norville had a median taxpayer income of $42,514 and an average of $52,534 in financial year 2022.
-This was lower than the national average at that time.
-The Rest of Qld's median income was $50,780 and average income was $64,844 during the same period.
-By September 2025, current estimates suggest the median income would be approximately $48,462 and the average would be around $59,884, based on a Wage Price Index growth of 13.99% since financial year 2022.
-The 2021 Census showed that incomes in Svensson Heights - Norville fell between the 6th and 9th percentiles nationally for households, families, and individuals.
-In this area, 29.4% of individuals earned between $400 and $799, unlike surrounding regions where 31.7% earned between $1,500 and $2,999.
-Housing affordability pressures were severe in Svensson Heights - Norville, with only 83.5% of income remaining after housing costs, ranking at the 7th percentile nationally.
+Svensson Heights - Norville SA2 had a median taxpayer income of $42,514 and an average income of $52,534 in financial year 2022, according to postcode level ATO data aggregated by AreaSearch.
+This is lower than the national average, with Rest of Qld having a median income of $50,780 and an average income of $64,844.
+By September 2025, estimated incomes would be approximately $48,462 (median) and $59,884 (average), based on Wage Price Index growth of 13.99% since financial year 2022.
+The 2021 Census showed household, family, and personal incomes in Svensson Heights - Norville falling between the 6th and 9th percentiles nationally.
+The $400 - $799 earnings band captured 29.4% of the community (1,777 individuals), unlike surrounding regions where 31.7% fell within the $1,500 - $2,999 range.
+Housing affordability pressures were severe, with only 83.5% of income remaining, ranking at the 7th percentile nationally.

 Frequently Asked Questions - Income